tumble1999/savaslabs.github.io/_posts/2016-01-22-composer-mailchimp-subscriptions.md

 ---
 layout: post
-title: "How to Subscribe Users to MailChimp Lists in a Druapl Custom Module"
+title: "How to subscribe users to MailChimp lists in a Drupal custom module"
 date: 2016-01-22
 author: Dan Murphy
 tags: drupal composer module-development mailchimp